-In this tutorial our talk is mainly focused on Android app development, You know already Android apps run in a special environment in which each app is continuously monitored by the operating system to ensure better user experience to their users.
+In this tutorial our talk is mainly focused on Android App development, You know already Android apps run in a special environment in which each app is continuously monitored by the operating system to ensure better user experience to its users.

 This kind of monitoring is required because it is running on small hardware devices, where hardware resources are shared by multiple applications based on their priority.

 One of the main issues we face in android development is about memory.
-Managing memory is a very complicated task for Android.
+Managing memory is a very complicated task for Android OS.
 And every app is memory greedy also.
 They use this shared resource as their own property i.e, they are unaware of the current resource condition of the system.

 Since we code it once and execute it many times, many places under many conditions, this makes resource management of a running Android app is a complicated task for its runtime environment.

 Memory management of Android is about reclaiming the unused memory and allocate it to other apps if needed.
 It frees memory held up by the objects that are not in scope.
 The process of reclaiming memory is known as Garbage collection.

 The Garbage Collector has to go through the references chain of an object before it frees the memory allocation.
 The determination of whether to free or keep it in memory is based on the object’s scope and type of reference to it.

 Each app has a limited resource bucket.
 It has to do all its functionalities with allocated resources.
 If it needs more it has to manage the resources at the application level.
 That means, do not depend on GC.

 If an object is referenced by any other classes with different scope then, in this case, GC will not free the object from memory.
 This will accumulate in heap.
 This problem is know as Memory Leak.

 Leaking large objects like Activity or Fragment will quickly accumulate un-freed memory in heap and eventually crashes the app throwing “OutOfMemoryError”.